shahrokhkarami/loop-locate/README.md

 >February 6th - Order

-Since there was no detailed documention or dimensions of the loop products, I ordered two [loop earplugs - Quiet](https://www.loopearplugs.com/products/quiet) to get the dimensions from.
+Since there was no detailed documentation or dimensions of the loop cases, I ordered two [loop earplugs - Quiet](https://www.loopearplugs.com/products/quiet) to measure the dimensions from.

 >February 7th - Electronics